shakedt/conceptCircle/readme.md

 What to do:
 1) Make the piece "hollow" when the mouse hovers over it (hollow means only the border should be drawn with the color of the piece) - done
-2) The `init` function has too much code duplication - fix it  - dpne
+2) The `init` function has too much code duplication - fix it  - done
 3) Add a 'Reset' button that returns the piece back to its initial location - done
 4) Add a 'Randomize' button that places the piece at a random location -done
 5) Make sure that the piece never gets off the screen - done